ProvableHQ/sdk/sdk/README.md

 const address = account.address();
 ```

-Please note that all keys are considered sensitive information and should be stored securely.
+<b>Please note that all keys are considered sensitive information and should be stored securely.<b>

 ## 2. Execute Aleo Programs

 ### 2.1 Aleo Programs

-Aleo programs provide the ability for users to make any input or output of a program private and prove that the program
+Aleo programs provide the ability for users to make any input or output of a program privately and prove that the program runs correctly.
-was run correctly.
 Keeping program inputs and outputs private allows developers to build privacy into their applications.

 Zero-Knowledge programs are written in one of two languages:
-1. [Leo](https://developer.aleo.org/leo/language): A high level, developer friendly language for developing
+1. [Leo](https://developer.aleo.org/leo/language): A high-level, developer-friendly language for developing
-zero knowledge programs.
+zero-knowledge programs.
-2. [Aleo Instructions](https://developer.aleo.org/aleo/instructions): A low level language that provides developers fine
-grained control over the execution flow of zero knowledge programs.
-Leo programs are compiled into Aleo Instructions
+2. [Aleo Instructions](https://developer.aleo.org/aleo/instructions): A low-level language that provides developers fine-grained control over the execution flow of zero knowledge programs.
+All Leo programs are compiled into Aleo Instructions
 under the hood.

-Documentation for both languages can be found at [developer.aleo.org](https://developer.aleo.org).
+The documentation for both languages can be found at [developer.aleo.org](https://developer.aleo.org).

 #### Hello world in the Leo Language
 ```